Twitter Will Break Third-Party Clients in June - Slashdot

 The easiest way to do that would be some revenue sharing.
 10% cut of the ad revenue or something.

+Welcome to USENET.
+Zero API limits.
+Then the "Green Card" folks dropped by for a visit.
+Then Eternal September.

+"People" don't want zero API limits.
+They want a moderated place where they get what they want and don't get what they don't want.

-I admit it, I'm a Twitter user (Score:2)
+I admit it, I'm a Twitter user (Score:3)

 Twitter has been the place to find breaking news - especially for sports - for several years, which is the main reason I have stayed on the platform.
 But Twitter's management doesn't seem to know what to do with the product, and each change makes it less useful.

 Take Notifications, for instance.
-Until a short while ago, Notifications worked exactly how you would expect - they were heads' ups regarding new direct messages, announcements about your account, etc. But at some recent point Twitter decided this wa
+Until a short while ago, Notifications worked exactly how you would expect - they were heads' ups regarding new direct messages, announcements about your account, etc. But at some recent point Twitter decided this was apparently an "underused opportunity" or some such nonsense, and started piling garbage into there.
+Now, whenever I get a notification alert, it's invariably something stupid like "so-and-so retweeted a tweet from such-and-such".
+I won't be surprised if, in the coming months, we start seeing "sponsored" notifications - e.g. advertisements.
+Long story short...
+I no longer even look at the Notifications panel, and have a permanent (and ever-increasing) tag indicating the number of unread items there.

+Then there are the "Who to Follow" and "While You Were Away" injections into my timeline.
+You could argue the former might be worthwhile, if there appeared to be any logic behind it... but the suggestions seem to make little sense, and I suspect at least some of them are paid.
+With the latter - Twitter is all about recency, so why would I really care about a tweet from 12 hours ago?
+Anything worthwhile would have shown up on the more traditional media outlets at this point, and with much greater detail (and context).

+And "Sponsored Tweets" - just call them ads, since that's what they are.
+I have yet to see one remotely interesting.

 If only there was some sort of standard...
 (Score:2)